The Perfect Answer

 “Sure.
 Why not,” he replied.
 “It isn’t going to be easy though.
 And you will owe me many favors.”

 She brightened up.
-At least she had something to focus on beside the possible dangers she faced.
+At least she had something to focus on besides the possible dangers she faced.

-As Madeline stood with her coffee cup in hand, Levi grabbed his cup and the empty plate and stepped through the opened sliding glass door.
-Motioning for her to have a seat on the couch, he walked into the kitchen to put the tableware in the sink, and then walked back out to the living room to close the sliding door to the balcony.
+As Madeline stood with her coffee cup in hand, Levi grabbed his and the empty plate and stepped through the opened sliding glass door.
+Motioning for her to have a seat on the couch, he walked into the kitchen to put the tableware in the sink before walking back out to the living room to close the sliding door to the balcony.
 As he took a seat in the adjacent armchair and propped his bare feet up on the oak coffee table, she couldn’t help but feel his proximity within the walls of the apartment.
 She internally scolded herself for checking him out at a time like this.
 Before meeting her gaze, he smiled as if he knew what she was thinking.

 “When I’m here, we’ll be training.
 When I’m not here, you’ll be studying languages and cultures.
 The first language you are going to learn is Japanese because it’s my native language.
 I’ll make some calls to prepare us for tomorrow, and we’ll need to go over the details and develop a scenario.”

 Suddenly, the cell phone that had been sitting on the coffee table began to ring.
-He could feel her gaze on his body as he looked down at it, and even allowed himself a bite of her desire.
+Levi could feel Madeline's gaze on his body as he looked down at it and even allowed himself a bite of her desire.

 “Moshi moshi,” Levi said as he picked up the phone.
 “Well for the moment, I have her staying here since I don’t have any further instructions.
 Uh huh.
 Is that so?
 It would have been nice to know that going into this one.
 I guess that all works out in the end since I agreed to take her in…”

-There was some stern scolding on the other end of the call, along with something that sounded like a strong warning.
+There was some scolding from the other end of the call, along with something that sounded like a stern warning.